juditacs/wikt2dict/README.md

 Wiktionary translation parser tool for many language editions.

+## News

+* added support for German Wiktionary (Aug 2014)
+* had a poster at the Building and Using Comparable Corpora Workshop (BUCC) at ACL13, updated Bibtex accordingly

 ## Very quick start

 I created a quick_test.sh script for lazy people to test the Wiktionary extraction right away without having to read the whole README.